 - Mastering formats and standards

 - Mix glue processing

 Book your place on the Sound Engineering diploma

 I enrolled on the sound engineering diploma as I needed a course that would add to my skill set.
 I already had a strong production base so was impressed with the tutors delivery style that was specific to what I needed to learn.
 The mixing and mastering section was especially helpful to me as I’ve already released my music but felt my mixing skills needed attention.

 Having had some experience of live sound I wanted to take my knowledge further.
 The course content was fascinating and the opportunity to use professional studios was a great experience.
 My tutors were excellent and the feedback and constructive criticism I received when I presented my projects was invaluable.
 Can’t wait to put my knowledge to use in the industry in the near future!

 The course was really informative with a lot of detail and great support from my knowledgeable tutor.
 One of the highlights of the course was the freedom to use the studios outside of my lessons to work on my own material.
 I would highly recommend to anyone looking for a path into working in a recording studio.

-Please note; paying by installments incurs an admin fee of £98 which is included in the cost shown.
+*Please note; paying by instalments incurs an admin fee of £98.